 The Mediterranean Diet (which is rich in plants, antioxidants and omega-3s) has an anti-inflammatory effect, according to a December 2016 Endocrine, Metabolic & Immune Disorders Drug Targets study.

-While there are several kinds of foods that can help fight inflammation, there are also ones that promote the condition.
+While there are several anti-inflammatory foods out there, there are also some that promote the condition.
 Try to steer clear of the following inflammatory foods whenever you can.

 1. Processed Meats